KyleGospo/docs.bazzite.gg/src/Advanced/Auto-Mounting_Secondary_Drives.md

 sudo chown $USER:$USER /var/mnt/games
 ```

+!!! note

-> **Note**: If you plan to reformat the partition, remember to edit the mount point and "Remove" the mount path before you reformat!
+    If you plan to reformat the partition, remember to edit the mount point and "Remove" the mount path before you reformat!
 If not you will have to manually edit `/etc/fstab`.

 ## Graphical User Interface (GUI) Methods for Auto-Mounting